DCGUY009/HomeAutomation_DashboardUI/README.md

-# This is a simple dashboard made using HTML, CSS and JS
+# This is a simple dashboard made using HTML, CSS and JS for IOT Home Automation Project!
-Using this dashboard as our interface, we are going to do home automation project.
+We can use this dashboard as our interface and do IOT Home Automation Project.